-Transfer of credit may be accepted from students who provide official transcripts with a current post date from institutions fully accredited by an approved regional accrediting agency, if these credits fit the program of studies selected at UACCB and the student received a grade of "C" or higher.
+Transfer of credit may be accepted from students who provide official transcripts with a current post date from institutions fully accredited by an approved national or regional accrediting agency, if these credits fit the program of studies selected at UACCB and the student received a grade of "C" or higher.
 The college will not accept developmental courses for transfer except when the course serves as a prerequisite or for placement.
 The College reserves the right to deny credit for certain classes that are more than five years old.
 Official transcripts should be submitted to the Admissions Office.
-Final approval of transfer credits rests with the Vice Chancellor of Academics.
+Final approval of transfer credits rests with the Vice Chancellor for Academics.
 Transfer credit will be indicated on the student's UACCB transcript; transfer credit is not calculated as a part of the student's cumulative GPA.
 Documents received from other institutions are the property of UACCB and cannot be re-issued or copied.
-Transfer students from other institutions must meet the general admissions requirements of UACCB.
+Transfer students from other institutions must meet the general admission requirements of UACCB.
 Transfer students seeking a UACCB degree must adhere to the graduation requirements.

-- Associate of Applied Science Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Arts Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Science Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Technical Certificate A student must complete a minimum of the last 15 credit hours of certificate requirements at UACCB.
-These credits must be earned as a regular student rather than by test-out or other means of advanced placement. - Certificate of Proficiency A student must complete all semester credit hours of the certificate as a regular student at UACCB.
+- Associate of Applied Science Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Arts Degree A student must complete a minimum of 24 credit hours toward the degree at UACCB. - Associate of Science Degree A student must complete a minimum of 24 Credit hours toward the degree at UACCB. - Technical Certificate A student must complete a minimum of 15 credit hours toward the degree at UACCB.
+These credits must be earned as a regular student rather than by test-out or other means of advanced placement. - Certificate of Proficiency A student must complete a minimum of 6 credit hours toward the degree at UACCB.
 These credits must be earned as a regular student rather than by test-out or other means of advanced placement.

 The student may submit course descriptions and/or syllabi of transfer courses if there is any question concerning the acceptance of credits.
-The college reserves the right to revise any credit awards upon the receipt of additional information.
+The college reserves the right to revise any credit awards upon receipt of additional information.